 phrase used by critics of the World Economic Forum

-"You'll own nothing and you'll be happy" (alternatively "You'll own nothing and be happy") is a phrase published by the World Economic Forum (WEF).
-The phrase is based on a 2016 essay … Wikipedia
+"You'll own nothing and you'll be happy" (alternatively "You'll own nothing and be happy") is a phrase published by the World Economic Forum (WEF) and based on a 2016 essay by the … Wikipedia

 🌐